zaiisao/Documentation/en/Recording/recording_composite_mode.md

 ## Example

-The following example shows how to record both audio and video in a live broadcast channel in composite recording mode.
+The following example shows how to record both audio and video in a live interactive streaming channel in composite recording mode.

 ```
 ./recorder_local --appId <Your App ID> --channel <The name of the channel to be recorded> --channelProfile 1 --uid 0 --appliteDir ~/Agora_Recording_SDK_for_Linux_FULL/bin --isMixingEnabled 1 --mixedVideoAudio 2 --audioProfile 1 --mixResolution 640,480,15,1000 --layoutMode 1